 Warning: A perfectly horizontal or vertical line is parallel to some of the rectangle sides.
 This known corner case is traditionally treated apart because its solution is straightforward.
 I did not mention it here to keep the code as simple as possible.

-If we consider our function infinite, it always crosses all the sides of the rectangles — if we consider them infinite too.
+Our affine function being infinite, it necessarly crosses all the sides of the rectangles — if we consider them infinite too.
 We have therefore 4 intersections, with , , , and .
+But only two of them are actually on the sides of the rectangle.

-Note: I assume here that the line does not miss the rectangle.
+Note: The cases where the affine function is parallel to the sides of the rectangle, where it crosses exactly a corner of the rectangle (so two sides at once) can be handled separately.
+I also assume here that the line crosses the rectangle.
 A simple trick can test this.
 Looking at the first two points, sorted from left to right again, one of them must cross a -line, and the other an -line, in any order.
 If the line cross two -lines first, it means that it is evolving in the domain above or below the rectangle for the rest of the graph.

 Let’s now code it!
 Using the sorted function of Python, this is trivial!